EricZinda/Perplexity/backlog.md

+- show me the menu -> crashes
+- steak/chicken is a menu item --> very slow now
-- which vegetarian items do you have?
+- which vegetarian/chicken menu items do you have? --> I don't know which you mean
-    - gives a menu
+    - Theory: there are no vegetarian menu items, just specials?

 - which dishes are specials -> gives a menu
     - _which_q(x5,_dish_n_of(x5,i9),udef_q(x3,_special_n_1(x3),_be_v_id(e2,x3,x5)))